tejaschandane/Power-BI---Credit-Card-Financial-Dashboard/README.md

 • Streamlined data processing & analysis to monitor key performance metrics and trends.
 • Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes.

-Power BI basics for beginners
-How to use Power BI
-Power Bi project end to end
-how to connect power bi with sql database create charts and tables in power bi
-Import data in Power BI
-Power Query in Power BI
-dax in power bi
-power bi dashboard design
-insights from dashboard
-export power bi dashboard